radixdlt/radixdlt-scrypto/radix-engine/book/src/execution/environment/invocations.md

 System module does its own checks (e.g. auth).

 Kernel invoke is called which setups a new call frame.
-The passed in objects in the arguments are verified to be valid.
+The arguments are verified against the input schema of the function defined by the blueprint definition.

 ## Execution